 Why Is My Dog Afraid of Fireworks?

 We all know when the Fourth of July is coming up, but your dog can’t simply look at a calendar and know to expect a night of fireworks.
-To her, those explosions are sudden, loud, and a potential threat.
-Her ears are also much more sensitive than yours—neighbors lighting off firecrackers next door might sound innocent enough to you, but those pops and cracks can trigger your dog’s fight-or-flight response.
+To your dog, those explosions are sudden, loud, and a potential threat.
+Their ears are also much more sensitive than yours—neighbors lighting off firecrackers next door might sound innocent enough to you, but those pops and cracks can trigger your dog’s fight-or-flight response.
 And unfortunately, there really isn’t anywhere your dog can run to escape the loud noises.
 This nervousness can manifest in barking, pacing, whining, and other behaviors.

 How Can I Help My Dog Stay Calm?

 If you have advance warning of a fireworks show near your home or know that your neighbors will be setting them off, nix the evening walk and instead take a nice long stroll during the daytime.
 Allow your dog to go to the bathroom before the fireworks begin, and then keep them inside as much as possible until the colorful explosions are finished.
 Your dog may still be frightened, but the experience will be much easier for your dog if their are with you and in a familiar place, rather than outdoors, feeling unsafe and vulnerable.

 Keeping your dog contained in your home will also prevent them from panicking, running away from you, and getting lost.
 Make sure to have their favorite spot accessible, whether that be in their kennel or underneath your feet at the table.